WDAqua/Frankenstein/README.md

 # Welcome to the Frankenstein!
-This repository contain all the reusable resources present in Frankenstein Architecture. our experiment results and detailed description of how to use the resources within Frankenstein.This repository contain three
+This repository contain all the reusable resources present in Frankenstein Architecture, our experiment results and detailed description of how to use the resources within Frankenstein.
+This repository is maintained uder GPL 3.0 lisence agreement.
+Please see lisence.md for details.
+The repository contain three
 folders:
 ## Qanary
 In this folder, all the 29 integrated components within Frankenstein is given as independent resources.
 The detailed instruction for how to run these components,